jakewvincent/mkdnflow.nvim/README.md

 * Specify what perspective the plugin-should take when interpreting links to files.
 There are three options:
     1. Interpret links relative to the first-opened file (default behavior)
     2. Interpret links relative to the file open in the current buffer
     3. 🆕 Interpret links relative to the root directory of the notebook/wiki that the file in the current buffer is a part of.
-To enable this functionality, you must set `perspective.target` to `root` in your config and specify a "tell" for the root directory under `perspective.root_tell`.
+To enable this functionality, you must set `perspective.priority` to `root` in your config and specify a "tell" for the root directory under `perspective.root_tell`.
 The _tell_ is the name of a single file that can be used to identify the root directory (e.g. `index.md`, `.git`, `.root`, `.wiki_root`, etc.).
 See [Configuration](#%EF%B8%8F-configuration) for the default config and an example of how to configure the `perspective` table.

 ### Follow links _and citations_
 * `<CR>` on various kinds of links to "follow" them: